laoniu-meow/ce-assignment3_2/README.md

 - Install basic dependencies: npm install express && npm install --save-dev nodemon

 ### Step 2: Create a Simple Node.js Frontend Application

+### Step 3: Commit and push the initial code to the GitHub repository (main branch) to verify that the git push operation is working correctly

+### Step 4: Create Feature Branch and commit to the feature branch